TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 ````
 * Reboot and Enjoy!

-## Additional Notes
+## Notes

+* **After v23, /data partition will be encrypted.
+Please backup your data before flashing.**
+* **Some people reported that phone was muted, not be able to use camera, etc. after flashing 9.0 ROM.
+Best try flashing stock MIUI before flashing the ROM.**
-* Maybe Mi 6X (wayne) is same as Mi A2 (jasmine), but Mi A2 has A/B partitions, Mi 6X have only A partition.
+* Xiaomi Mi 6X (wayne) is similar to Xiaomi Mi A2 (jasmine), but the latter one has A/B partitions, the former one only have A partition.
-* Mi 6X will enable rollback protection after V9.6.4.0 (Stable) / 8.8.6 (Dev), but before flashing, my phone rom is 8.7.26 (Dev).
-* If you flashed enabled rollback version roms, you can still flash GSI images, but you should avoid to flash MIUI before V9.6.4.0 (Stable) / 8.8.6 (Dev), or your phone will be bricked.
+* Rollback protection will be enabled after MIUI V9.6.4.0 (Stable) / 8.8.6 (Dev), but before flashing, I (suwakowww) was using MIUI 8.7.26 (Dev).
+You can still flash GSI images, but you should avoid flashing any MIUI ROM before V9.6.4.0 (Stable) / 8.8.6 (Dev), or your phone will be bricked.
-* After v23, /data partition will be encrypted.
-Please BACKUP YOUR DATA BEFORE FLASHING.
-* (Flash Magisk is NOT affect to finished encryption, but there is a disable encrtption tool, you can find in ANY search engine.)
+* Installing Magisk doesn't affect the encryption, but you can find encryption disabling tools using search engines.
-* Somebodies reported their phone flash 9.0 GSI will muted, can't open camera, etc. suggest to flash stock rom (MIUI) first, then flash this 9.0 GSI.
-* If you enable Do not disturb (DND) mode, built-in camera app will cause "force close".

-## Tested By:
+## Tested By

 * suwakowww @ AOSP v22 @ system-arm64-aonly-gapps-su.img.xz, 2018-08-07
 * suwakowww @ AOSP v23 @ system-arm64-aonly-gapps-su.img.xz, 2018-08-17
 * suwakowww @ AOSP v101 @ system-arm64-aonly-vanilla-nosu.img, 2018-08-22